Marioiacobelli/ADM-HW4/README.md

 2. `CommandLine.sh `:

    Here we have the command line from the CLQ question

+3. `csv_files `:

+   A folder containing two zipped csv files of the dataset used for exercises 2.3 and 2.4

 # Master's Degrees from all over!